Snater/CLNDR2/README.md

 }
 ```

+- `interval`: Start and end date of the day.
 - `day`: The day of the month.
 - `date`: A `Date` object representing the day.
 - `events`: The events assigned to this day with all data provided from when the events had been passed to the calendar instance.